europace/baufi-passende-vorschlaege-api/docs/howto_prolongation.md

 }
 ```

-## Bookmark loan prologation offer
+## Bookmark loan prolongation offer

 As advisor or consumer, I can bookmark financial proposals for later review.
 Therefor, you will find instructions in the [Vorschlaege-API](https://docs.api.europace.de/baufinanzierung/showcase_conditions/vorschlaege-api/).

-## Accept loan prologation offer
+## Accept loan prolongation offer

-As consumer, I can accept the loan prologation offer to get the contract from the loan provider.
+As consumer, I can accept the loan prolongation offer to get the contract from the loan provider.

 example request:
 ```http